 GDETF (formerly EDETF) is a group of enthusiastic equestrians who are passionate about trail riding!
 As such, we are dedicated to ensuring that we will always have beautiful trails to ride, adequate staging areas, and places to camp out with our horses.

 The mission of GDETF is simple – to do what we can to preserve and maintain existing places to ride on the Georgetown Divide and to obtain and develop new trails and easements whenever possible.

 Since our inception in 1987, in cooperation with the United States Forest Service , we have created and improved several staging areas (Meadowbrook, Donaldson, Balderston Corrals), improved signage on trails, and the crown jewel of our accomplishments, creation of the beautiful Dru Barner Equestrian Park located about 7 miles east of Georgetown.

-We have also worked in partnership with other organizations such as Divide Horsemen’s Association (DHA ) in the creation of Cronan Ranch near the American River.
-We are currently anticipating the development of a new equestrian staging area on Salmon Falls Road, spearheaded by the American River Conservancy with financial support provided by several groups, including GDETF.
+We have also worked in partnership with other organizations such as Divide Horsemen’s Association (DHA ) in the creation of Cronan Ranch near the American River and the development of a new equestrian staging area on Salmon Falls Road, spearheaded by the American River Conservancy, with financial support provided by several groups, including GDETF.
 We are a 501(c)(3) non-profit organization, and all contributions are tax deductible.

 Additional members not formally on the Board work behind the scenes to help out with administrative duties, trail projects, and many other small but essential functions.
 Members who want to become more involved are always welcome to attend a board meeting – just check with us first to find out when and where.